What Everyone Should Know About Poverty in Egypt

 Through these efforts, people can build and grow their own businesses.
 This will promote sustainable economic growth and development in these areas long after ENID discontinues aid.

 ENID has given a special focus to women through the course of its debut.
 Seventy percent of the 573 individuals employed by ENID’s activities between 2012 and 2014 were women.

 Outside rural areas, the UNDP is also creating jobs in the most impoverished govern-orates for young men and women.
 The majority of these new jobs are for women.

 These programs are working wonders among the Egyptian people, but unfortunately they are not free to operate.
 The Egyptian Government foots the bill of the majority of these programs, followed by Japan and a collection of European states and organizations.
 The total amount of contributions from these organizations is just over $280 million USD.
-In a country of nearly 90 million residents, this amounts to roughly three dollars per person.
+In a country of nearly 90 million residents, this amounts to roughly $3 per person.

 Despite great progress towards poverty reduction in Egypt, there must be bigger changes.
-Just recently, Egyptian President Abdel Fattah El Sisi emphasized the need of foreign investment in large and small Egyptian enterprises.
+Just recently, Egyptian President Abdel Fattah El Sisi emphasized the need for foreign investment in large and small Egyptian enterprises.
 President Sisi pointed out that the government has made stellar improvements to the national infrastructure, but it still needs aid in developing businesses to use these new resources effectively.